 Despite its growth and success in the South of England, Britannia has retained the hands-on approach of a friendly family business, offering advice and consultative home visits to draw up accurate quotations.

 Britannia offers uPVC and aluminium double glazing windows in a range of styles, including casement, heritage and tilt and turn.
-You can select from a range of colours, including woodgrain finishes.
+You can select from a range of colours, including different realistic woodgrain finishes.
 The replacement window range is also available in triple glazing, and the company only installs windows with a minimum A+ rating for optimum noise insulation and energy efficiency.

 Choosing a company can be a difficult decision as the windows you choose can affect your home’s comfort and energy efficiency.
 Plus, installing replacement windows is an expensive process, so you want to ensure you get it right.
 Always consider the pros and cons before making a final decision.

-A Britannia consultant will visit your home and discuss the various options available before preparing an no-obligation windows quote.
+After your enquiry, a Britannia consultant will visit your home and discuss the various options available before preparing an no-obligation windows quote.
 This step in the process is free of charge, allowing you get to grips with the company’s products and prices before parting with any money.

-Britannia also has an online tool where customers can experiment to their heart’s content with colours and styles to truly visualise the end result.
+Britannia also has an online tool where customers can experiment to their heart’s content with colours and styles to visualise the end result.

 Britannia Windows is an affordable option for buyers seeking flexible finance, high-quality products and a vast customisable choice.
 However, the company only operates in the south west regions of England, so if you live further north, you will need to consider alternatives.